DaveVoorhis/Rel/_Deployment/README.txt

 Rel -- An implementation of Date and Darwen's Tutorial D.

+1. Download the installation file appropriate for your platform:

+   Rel3.xxx.win32.win32.x86_64.zip      Windows 64 bit
+   Rel3.xxx.win32.win32.x86.zip         Windows 32 bit
+   Rel3.xxx.dmg                         Mac OS X 64 bit
+   Rel3.xxx.linux.gtk.x86_64.tar.gz     Linux 64 bit

+2. Open the downloaded archive to extract the Rel folder.
+   On Mac OS X, it will help you copy the application to your Applications folder.

+3. Download the Rel / Tutorial D source code examples:

+   RelExamples_3.xxx.zip

+4. (Optional) If you wish to run a standalone Rel DBMS server, download the following:

+   Rel3.xxx.DBMS.tar.gz

 == If you are upgrading from a previous version of Rel, please == == see IMPORTANT INSTRUCTIONS FOR UPGRADING, below. ==